How is The Wellbeing Alphabet™ relevant to schools?

 - Department for Education guidance for British Schools Overseas.

 Teaching Programme and Consultation

-The Wellbeing Alphabet™ explores emotional literacy through film, arts and crafts, drama, music and dance.
-A key feature of the programme is The Wellbeing Alphabet™ DVD, a ten-minute film followed by a series of 29 activities.
+The Wellbeing Alphabet™ explores emotional literacy through film, discussion, arts and crafts.
 Each wellbeing word has a child-friendly explanation.
 For example:

 “Aa for able.
 Able is when you are able to do something, you can do it!”

-The Wellbeing Alphabet™ is appropriate for children between the ages of four to nine, and can be taught by parents, teachers and professionals.
-The Wellbeing Alphabet™ is designed for easy implementation and comprehensive teaching resources and training are integral to the programme.
-Emotional wellbeing is relevant to all children, hence the programme is a universal resource which promotes a whole-school approach to wellbeing.
+The Wellbeing Alphabet™ is most appropriate for children aged six to nine, and can be taught by parents, teachers and professionals.
+The Wellbeing Alphabet™ is designed for easy implementation and teaching resources and training are integral to the programme.

 - Head Teachers and Teaching staff;

 - Special Educational Needs Coordinators.